 It's a splendid way to travel.

-The ship has all the amenities of a modern hotel, with two bars, restaurant, lounge and sun-deck, comfortable cabins, plus a well-stocked library and video TV.
-Every trip is coordinated by an on-board cruise director, who also gives talks and shows films about the wildlife, culture and history of the various places along the route.
+ARADISE?
+The usual trav- of a modern hotel, with two Del brochure stereotype is bars, restaurant, lounge and deserted white beaches, sun-deck, comfortable cabins, plus a well-stocked library and video TV.
+Every trip is co-Yet how disappointing the ordinated by an on-board cruise director, who also gives talks and shows films about the wildlife, culture and history of the various places along the route.

 A swim before breakfast is de rigeur.
-Haul youself dutifully out of bed and come on deck, bleary eyed . . . and there it is: paradise!
+Haul youself dutifully out of bed and come on deck, In despair you wonder if bleary eyed . . . and there it is: paradise!
 Like a snapshot.